Orpheus Descending: Adaptations

 In 1959, a screen adaptation starring Marlon Brando and Anna Magnani appeared under the title The Fugitive Kind; it was directed by Sidney Lumet, and flopped like the stage production.
-Orpheus Descending, a more faithful version – a film adaptation of the Peter Hall stage production – was released in 1990, starring Vanessa Redgrave.
+Orpheus Descending, a television adaptation of the Peter Hall stage production starring Vanessa Redgrave, was aired in 1990.
 The play was also adapted as a two-act opera by Bruce Saylor and J.D.
 McClatchy in 1994.